 Many times that’s not even done on purpose, Andy said.
 “It just kind of creeps in.”

 The importance of having a thesis

-Nick, of Mondelez, said that there’s value, however, in having some ideas and then try to figure out which ones may be valid and which ones aren’t.
+Nick of Mondelez said that there’s value, however, in having some ideas and then trying to figure out which ones may be valid and which ones aren’t.

 But always keep the customer at the forefront, he said.

 How do we know the roadmap is on the right way?

 “I think it’s about getting to that next step where you can get some feedback,” Andy said.
 “We try to get things out to our customers’ hands to see it.”